AJFaraday/grid_game/README.md

 That's right, there's no particular concept to it yet.

+## How to play

+* Download the git repository from https://github.com/ajfaraday/grid_game
+* Open index.html in a browser

 ## What is the game?

 * The game is played on a square grid.